Posted on Monday, September 1st, 2003

-And lest you think I am just a whiny bitch, there's something you should read.
+And lest you think I am just whining here, I just read an article which makes it clear this is a widespread problem.
 A woman in an SUV (of course) wasn't paying attention and slammed into the back of a motorcycle that was slowing for a turn, knocked the rider off, and then proceeded to run over him.
 So now a man is dead, because a woman didn't see something that was right in front of her.
 And the punishment for killing the guy?
-30 months of performing "acts of kindness and generosity" -- whatever the heck that means.
+30 months of performing "acts of kindness and generosity," whatever the heck that means.
+THE GUY DIDN'T DO ANYTHING WRONG AND IS DEAD!
+And this slap on the wrist is considered suitable punishment?
 Didn't see the motorcycle?
 I don't buy it.
 A motorcycle is bigger and more visible than a person and yet, if she ran over a pedestrian, she'd probably pay a hell of a fine, lose her license for a while, and maybe even end up serving jail time.
 Pretty sad that motorcyclists always seem to take the blame and pay the price... especially when they pay with their lives... because people in cars don't feel they have to pay attention.

 Posted on Sunday, September 14th, 2003